Howe Sound Crest Trail – The Ultimate Guide to Hiking the HSCT

 Rainpants

 You leave camp on sunny day breaking sweat over a pass, only to have storm clouds roll in an hour later and dump sleet on you.
 Rainpants are lifesaver for rapidly changing mountain weather!
 Many have the functionality for quickly taking them on and off without removing your shoes/boots allowing you to stay comfortable even if you get caught in a sudden downpour.
-I’ve been happy with the Black Diamond StormLine Rain PantsThe Patagonia Torrentshell pants are also a great option.
+Check out the Patagonia Torrenshell 3L pants for a great option.

 Sun hoodie